Grokzen/redis-py-cluster/docs/commands.rst

 Implemented commands
 ====================

-This will describe all changes that StrictRedisCluster have done to make a command to work in a cluster environment.
+This will describe all changes that RedisCluster have done to make a command to work in a cluster environment.

-If a command is not listed here then the default implementation from `StrictRedis` in the `redis-py` library is used.
+If a command is not listed here then the default implementation from `Redis` in the `redis-py` library is used.